Classification Of Teeth Chicago IL

 The classification of bites is broken up into three main categories: Class I, II, and III.
 This classification refers to the position of the first molars and how they bite together.

-Class I is a normal relationship between the upper teeth, lower teeth and jaws or balanced bite.
+Class I is a normal relationship between the upper teeth, lower teeth, and jaws or balanced bite.

 Class III is where the lower first molar is anterior (or more towards the front of the mouth) than the upper first molar.
 In this abnormal relationship, the lower teeth and jaw project further forward than the upper teeth and jaws.
-There is a concave appearance in profile with a prominent chin.
-Class III problems are usually due to an overgrowth in the lower jaw, undergrowth of the upper jaw or a combination of the two.
+There is a concave appearance in the profile with a prominent chin.
+Class III problems are usually due to an overgrowth in the lower jaw, undergrowth of the upper jaw, or a combination of the two.
 Like Class II problems, they can be genetically inherited.